 Costa Rica – Doka Estate Coffee Tour

 After a confusing back and forth conversation with our GPS and a 30 minute drive, we eventually made it to Doka Estate.
-We arrived too late for the current tour, but decided to eat lunch and catch the 2:00 pm tour.
+We arrived too late for the current tour, so we decided to eat lunch and catch the 2:00 pm tour.
 The lunch was a buffet was good and easy to make vegetarian, but not blow-your-hair-back delicious.
 We were too jetlag to care and kept refilling tiny cups of coffee, while playing with a little orange kitten on the property.

 At a Glance: